Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Optical Audio Cable

 If you look carefully, you will see that this matches the shape of the port on your device.
+So be careful when inserting the cable into your device.

 Optical audio connections support the following audio formats: